 We are not just teachers.
-We are also parents, manager, peacemaker, clown, singer, dancer, actor, actress, drama queen, fashion model, mother, father and of course, a friend!
-Imagine having your students requesting you to sing first just for them to work on a certain activity you assign.
-Imagine thinking about the dress and make-up you will wear in a certain event.
+We are also parents, managers, peacemakers, clowns, singers, dancers, actors, actresses, drama queen, fashion model, mother, father and of course, a friend!
+Imagine having your students requesting you to sing first just for them to work on a particular activity you assign.
+Imagine thinking about the dress and make-up you will wear in a specific event.
 Everything that we do in and outside the class, we do it as teachers.
 We switch from teacher to adviser to being a mom when our students need advice about his problems with his crush or friends.
 We are mentors and disciplinarians too.

 We are doctors too!
 We compute and adjust the grade of our students just for them to pass.

-We are artist as well!
-We inspire students to send off poetry and short stories, and cheered on the side lines at basketball games and volleyball games.
+We are an artist as well!
+We inspired students to send off poetry and short stories and cheered on the sidelines at basketball games and volleyball games.

 We have to be instant forgivers.
 We have to have a long line of patience.
 We have written up the student that called us a not nice word and the next day give them a clean slate.

 We work with different types of people!
 The most amazing ones!
-We deal with the parents, supervisors, managers, businessmen, nurses, doctors and politicians as well.
+We deal with the parents, supervisors, managers, business people, nurses, doctors, and politicians as well.
 And meeting different people inspire us.
 The respect they give to our profession is something that no one can buy!

 Our coworkers, our fellow teachers, go home with the same task.
 That is to grade papers and understand that Sunday night feeling more than anyone else, even your spouse.
 Our coworkers make us laugh and comfort us when we cry.
 Pull aside students that we have problems with and we do likewise because we are all in this together.
 We are a family.
 We are mentors, and forever, we’ll be!

-Social Media has also become a dangerous place to us.
+Social Media has also become a dangerous place for us.
 Just a post of disapproval on something will be taken out of context and misinterpreted.
 Yes, everyone says we have freedom of speech, but I don’t think we have.
-Anything can be taken out of context and lead to a dismissal.
+Anything can be considered out of context and lead to a dismissal.

 The thought of missing work or not being in the school with the students during regular school days make us even sicker.
 We have more than 50 souls to help every day and to look after.
 Thinking about what they have to do for an hour without us trouble us.
 We must make a way to keep them busy when we can’t make it to work just for them not to disturb or cause troubles to our co-workers in case something unexpected happens.
 If a teacher is absent, we have to give up our prep time to cover that class.
 Then we have tons of papers to grade, that were rushed through and more than likely, incomplete.

-8. YOU NEED TO BE LIKE A ‘HITLER TYPE OF TEACHER’
+8. YOU NEED TO BE LIKE A ‘DUTERTE TYPE OF TEACHER’

 Yes, sometimes, though you don’t want to, you need to use some harsher methods.
-And most of the time, harsher methods pay off!
-Teachers do not really like giving so much discipline and imposing extra work or marking a huge red mark over the students’ paper work– but the kids will eventually understand why you were a bit of an ogre and they will thank you.
+And most of the time, more rigorous methods pay off!
+Teachers do not really like giving so much discipline and imposing extra work or marking a substantial red mark over the students’ paperwork– but the kids will eventually understand why you were a bit of an ogre, and they will thank you.
 Which makes it all pay off.

 9. WE NEED MORE CLOTHES… CLOTHES… CLOTHES!

 Of course, students also judge us and categorized their teachers according to the way they dress and being compared to someone or something that you do not like it probably the most insulting thing.
-Teaching is not a fashionable industry as you need to wear something comfortable.
+Teaching is not a fashion industry as you need to wear something comfortable.
 And comfortable means simple dresses or clothes.
 If you’d ask yourself: “Can I wear this shirt?”
-If I was working in an office, there would be no question with the kids no, I can’t.
+If I were working in an office, there would be no question with the kids no, I can’t.
 Put it back.
-You can always tell a first year teacher because she wears formal clothes.
+You can always tell a first-year teacher because she wears formal clothes.

-The students can sometimes even teach you more than you teach them.
+The students can sometimes even teach you more than you show them.
 Sometimes, teachers have that ah-hah moment too when they have just been informed of something that is “in” to the taste of their students.
 Every teacher has had that moment where an innocent comment from a student has changed their perspective and like.
-Also, you come to discover the new song of Justin Bieber and all the members of One Direction.
+Also, you come to discover the new song by Ed Sheeran and all the members of Allmo$t.

 11. YOU CRACK WALLS!

 That moment where a student finally gets it.
-You’d been hitting a brick wall with this lesson but suddenly that look of realisation dawns on their face and you know you’ve cracked something.
+You’d been hitting a brick wall with this lesson but suddenly that look of realization dawns on their face, and you know you’ve cracked something.
 You’ve earned that rushed lunchtime sandwich crammed down your throat in between playground duty and chess club.

-Yes we do!
+Yes, we do!
 And so we are proud not to have a normal life.
 We are proud to be teachers!
-We direct our students’ lives and prepare them to the bigger world that they have to mold.
-We train them how to fit to the world which they will be responsible for.
+We direct our students’ lives and prepare them for the bigger world that they have to mold.
+We train them on how to fit the world which they will be responsible for.
 We don’t have superpowers, but our students see them.
 We are thanked after many years and hear words of gratitude from our previous students telling us how we changed their lives.

-That’s why, teaching is harder than one can ever thought!
+That’s why teaching is harder than one can ever think!
 Teachers build the world.
-And to build a world takes many years and knowledge.
+And to create a world takes many years and knowledge.
 Through our combined power, we make it possible every day!
 To accomplish the hardest job ever!